3dgeo-heidelberg/pytreedb/README.md

 In order to provide a REST API to share your tree data you can use `pytreedb` in server mode.
 After installation of the `pytreedb-server` package you can follow the instructions here [webserver/README.md](webserver/README.md).

+### Use it as via the REST API also from other programming languages (e.g. R stats)
+Straightforward access from any programming language is made possible via the REST API.
+We provide examples scripts for http API access, e.g. for R statistics in [examples_api](examples_api).
+The [R function example](examples_api/example.R) allows simple query and also download of the LAZ files for all trees of the query result.

 ### GeoJSON Format and Template
 An example tree is given in [data/geojson/AbiAlb_BR03_01.geojson](data/geojson/AbiAlb_BR03_01.geojson) and the GeoJSON template for tree objects is defined here [pytreedb/db_conf.py](pytreedb/db_conf.py).